 Your tires are the only part of the vehicle that come in contact as the road.
 As a result, they are prone to issues.

-According to bestfloorjack.com if your tire is going flat, having a portable tire inflator can mean the difference in being stranded and getting to a nearby repair shop.
+If your tire is going flat, having a portable tire inflator can mean the difference in being stranded and getting to a nearby repair shop.